0xW1LD/0xw1ld.github.io/_posts/2025-03-08-Chemistry.md

 _laurel:!:20007::::::
 ```

->[!note]
->When attempting directory traversal through `curl` we must use the `--path-as-is` flag to force curl to use the exact path we specify.
+> When attempting directory traversal through `curl` we must use the `--path-as-is` flag to force curl to use the exact path we specify.

 Using this `LFI` vulnerability we're able to extract `root`'s `ssh` key: